cloudnativetrainings/kubernetes-fundamentals/README.md

-# Kubernetes Fundamentals Labs
+# Kubernetes Fundamentals

-This training environment is designed to work with GitHub Codespaces and/or devcontainers on VSCode.
+## Setup training environment

-## todo
+This repository is designed to work with GitHub Codespaces (hence devcontaners).

-...
+Start the codespaces on the repo, wait until the setup is ready, and start with the [01_hello-k8s](./labs/01_hello-k8s/README.md) lab.